eskay993/gamefiles/silent-hill-4/README.md

 > <mark>Note: Broken FMVs</mark><br>
 There are 2 in-game FMVs that are known to cause the game to crash when they play.
-The intro FMV (before the main menu screen), and the FMV that plays on level XXX.
+The intro FMV (before the main menu screen), and the FMV that plays on level 4-2.
 There may be others beyond this point that crash too.
 I have not found a fix for this, so as a workaround, this script just disables them by renaming those FMV files so they don't play and the game continues.

 # About